In October 2016, Adam and I eloped to New York City and tied the knot at City Hall.

-Whenever I searched the words ‘NYC Elopement’ online, I was met with the words ‘City Hall’ time and time again.
-This is a very common misconception.
+Whenever I searched the words ‘NYC Elopement’ online, I was met with the words ‘City Hall’ time and time again and apparently, this is a very common misconception.
 In reality, these nuptials were actually conducted at the NYC City Clerks Office, located at 141 Worth Street, Manhattan.
 So to clarify, you’ll be getting married in this building and not at City Hall.

-Now, with that our of the way, I’ll get to the practical stuff.
+So with that little revelation out of the way, I’ll get to the practical stuff.

-For us, a simple ceremony for two was all we wanted, however, you can choose to hire an officiant and marry pretty much anywhere in New York City (your chosen venue will need a permit).
+For us, a simple ceremony for two was all that we wanted, however, you can choose to hire an officiant and marry pretty much anywhere that you like in New York City (your chosen venue will need a permit).

-This entire process took us around three hours in total so ensure that you give yourselves plenty of time.
+This entire process took us around three hours in total so give yourselves plenty of time.
 We did this on a Tuesday morning, however, the City Clerk’s Office can get extremely busy on Fridays.